naturalis/nba-docs/PURL Service description.rst

 *A PID is actionable:*
 Naturalis PURL specimen service is highly actionable.
-It's actionability is mainly restricted by the availability of the requested specimen representations.
+Its actionability is mainly restricted by the availability of the requested specimen representations.

 *A PID allows for universal cross linking of information:*
 Cross linking through PIDs is not yet implemented in the specimen PURL service.